breezy-weather/breezy-weather/docs/HOMEPAGE.md

 #### Feels like trends

 Feels like temperature is the first available data from this list:
-- RealFeel® temperature
-- RealFeel Shade™ temperature
+- Source-provided feels like temperature
-- Apparent temperature
+- Computed apparent temperature
-- Wind chill temperature
+- Computed wind chill temperature
-- Wet bulb temperature
+- Computed Humidex
 - Temperature

 From top to bottom: